ha5ha6/judy_blog/_pages/pgac.md

 Here, $$\mu(s)$$ is the **on-policy distribution under $$\pi$$**

-Assuming we have far more states than weights, we have to emphasize which states are of more importance by specifying a state distribution
+Assuming we have far more states than weights, we have to emphasize which states are of more importance by specifying a state distribution:

 $$\mu(s) \geq 0, \sum_{s \in \mathcal{S}} \mu(s)=1$$